< Browse to Previous Essay | Browse to Next Essay >

 Cuspidors costing $47.50 apiece?
 Outrageous.
 Or so it seemed in 1928 when silk handkerchiefs sold for a mere 65 cents and women’s girdles could be had for $1.25.
 Yet Washington had agreed to pay that inflated price for the ornate spittoons to be strategically located around its new state capitol building.
 No one objected to the spittoons themselves -- every well-equipped office had them at a time when many men, including state legislators, chewed tobacco.
 It was the price that was shocking.

-To Governor Roland E. Hartley (1864-1952) those hefty cuspidors symbolized the improvidence he saw in the whole capitol project, which was begun before he took office in 1924.
+To Governor Roland E. Hartley (1864-1952) those hefty cuspidors symbolized the improvidence he saw in the whole capitol project, which was begun before he was elected in 1924.
 He derided it as a "monument to extravagance in architectural design and waste and profligacy in furnishings."

 Even on March 27, 1928, the day before state executives were to move into the $7 million Legislative Building, an occasion on which another governor might have pontificated at length about the grandiose new legislative center symbolizing the maturity and prosperity of his state, Hartley couldn’t resist launching a few final barbs at Washington’s spendthrift lawmakers.